drodil/envssh/CONTRIBUTING.md

 When creating pull requests, please test your code and existing features.
 While we do not have automatic tests in place at the moment, it's crucial not to break existing functionality.

+## Formatting and tests

+Please use `go fmt` for all code you are submitting.
+Tests are also more than welcome.